johartadi23/johartadi23.github.io/_pages/about.md

 Most of my work is some version of the same problem: a messy, high-dimensional world that needs a cleaner model. **Event studies** on export bans. **NLP** on a million employee reviews.
 Credit frameworks stress-tested against a moving rate environment.
 The methods vary.
 The curiosity doesn't.

 This site is where I think out loud.
 Some of it ends up in **peer-reviewed journals**.
 Some of it ends up in a **GitHub** repo at 2am.
-Either way, if a question is interesting enough to model, it's interesting enough to write about. **Stationarity not guaranteed.**
+Either way, if a question is interesting enough to model, it's interesting enough to write about.
+Stationarity not guaranteed...